colorcube/bookmark_pages/README.md

 # Bookmark Pages TYPO3 Extension

-This is a TYPO3 extension that provides bookmarks functionality of local pages for logged in frontend users.
+This is a TYPO3 extension that provides bookmarks functionality.
+In case the use from the browsers local storage is disabled just logged in frontend users can bookmark pages.

 ## Usage